 Image retention, ghosting, and burn-in are critical concerns in display quality and durability.
 These phenomena impact performance, lifetime, and visual quality.
-The LMK Sticking Image add-on provides a precise, standardized method to measure and evaluate these effects can be integrated into existing measurement workflows.
+The LMK Sticking Image Add-on provides a precise, standardized method to measure these effects, and it can be integrated into existing measurement workflows.
+LMK Sticking Image can be used for LCDs and OLEDs as well as other technologies prone to image sticking, especially in applications showing static or partially static content, e.g. in the automotive, aviation and public-information displays.

-All LMK imaging photometer systems are capable of conducting image sticking test series.
-A display under test is exposed to a burn-in phase with defined patterns, followed by relaxation phases where the luminance distribution is recorded.
+The LMK 5 and current LMK 6 imaging photometers and colorimeters, together with LabSoft, can run image sticking test series out of the box.
+A display under test is exposed to a burn-in phase with defined patterns, followed by relaxation phases in which the time-resolved luminance distribution is recorded.

 Bild5.png